hanqe8/stratis-strategy-insight-engine/README.md

-# Stratis — Strategy & Insight Engine
+# Stratis: Strategy & Insight Engine

 A browser-based executive strategy workbench for converting evidence, assumptions, strategic options, financial inputs, and risks into decision-ready briefs with auditable scoring logic.

-Stratis is designed for strategy, product, platform, and market analysis workflows where the recommendation matters — but the reasoning trail matters just as much.
+Stratis is designed for strategy, product, platform, and market analysis workflows where the recommendation matters but the reasoning trail matters just as much.

 <p align="center">
   <img src="docs/assets/readme/stratis_readme_hero_collage.png"